Website Accessibility Enhancement Services

 There are four main groups that disabilities can fall within — hearing impairment, vision impairment, mobility impairment and cognitive impairment.
 Within those four groups are a variety of unique disabilities that can affect each person differently, which can make identifying the barriers they experience online difficult and hard to access.

 The ADA developed effective communication rights for those individuals and that is where web accessibility comes into play.
 When a website is accessible, not only does that mean that appropriate standards were followed to comply with Web Content Accessibility Standards (WCAG 2.1), but it also signifies that individuals with disabilities were given the ability to have equal rights.

 WCAG 2.1 standards were developed by the World Wide Web Consortium (W3C), an international community that works to develop web standards and practices.
-WCAG 2.1 standards provide recommendations on ways to ensure web content is more accessible to all, including individuals with disabilities.
+WCAG 2.1 standards and ADA guidelines provide recommendations on ways to ensure web content is more accessible to all, including individuals with disabilities.